ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/alert.rst

 .. method:: withTitle($title)

-  Adds a title to the alert.
+  Sets the title of the alert.

   :param string $title: The title of the alert
   :returns: $this